Organisations using now-outdated Microsoft Access solutions should investigate the alternatives available

 And as Dynamics 365 can integrate with multiple other business systems and applications (where Access can’t) organisations can create a more joined-up performance picture with data held in Dynamics 365 than information held in Access.

 Migrating Access To Power Apps

-For organisations that currently use Access databases to power more practical systems (customer forms, event logs etc.) Microsoft Power Apps provides an ideal alternative.
+For organisations looking to at replacing Microsoft Access databases with more practical systems (customer forms, event logs etc.), Microsoft Power Apps provides an ideal alternative.

 The two applications share similarities: both are designed for business process automation; both are aimed at enabling the creation of small apps; and both allow for design and data display for data entry.

 However, where Access is a desktop or server-hosted application, Power Apps is (typically) a cloud application with the associated scalability and accessibility benefits.